GT-IDEaS/SkillsWorkshop2017/Week05/README.md

 source activate ideas
 ```

 Now, everyone should have access to the g++ compiler.
-Within the `Week05` directory, go into the `makefile` and
+Within the `Week05/assignments/` directory, go into the `Makefile` and
  edit the `COMPILER` option accordingly.
 You should have:

 ```